 Prof. Daniel Blackburn (LSC 247) - Functional Morphology & Reproduction of Reptiles.

-My research concentrates on the structure, function, and evolution of reproductive specializations in reptiles, particularly features associated with viviparity (live-bearing reproduction) and oviparity (egg- laying reproduction).
-This work draws heavily on microscopic anatomy, and students interested in working with me ideally should gain experience with electron microscopy before their senior year by taking the half semester course Biology 210 (Scanning EM) and/ or Biology 220 (Transmission EM) before their senior year.
-These courses and our excellent EM facilities in the LSC and McCook offer wonderful opportunities for Trinity students to learn techniques of immense value to biologists.
-I sometimes have options for students who wish to focus their attention at the level of light microscopy.
-Research of several of my recent students has resulted in collaborative research papers, as well as presentations at scientific meetings.
+My research concentrates on the structure, function, and evolution of reproductive specializations associated with viviparity and oviparity in reptiles.
+This work draws heavily on microscopic anatomy, and students interested in working with me should gain experience by taking Electron Microscopy (Biol 211) and/or Histophysiology (Biol 206).
+These courses and our excellent EM facilities offer wonderful opportunities for Trinity students to learn techniques of great value to biologists.

 Two major areas of research activity in 'the Blackburn lab' are: